Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 ---

-A Titan ship drifted the port of a metallic Castle.
-Mòrag and Brighid walked out of it, the central tower their destination.
-Inside the room, a red chair placed under the emblem of Mor Ardain, a young boy stood looking at the emblem and the chair, accompanied by his Blade.
+The port of Mor Ardain Castle welcomed a Titan Ship.
+Out walked Mòrag and Brighid, the central tower was their destination.
+A boy and his Blade was looking at the Mor Ardain emblem above a red chair.
+So high up there, but so alone.

 ![Emperor Niall and his Blade, Aegaeon](images/150_niall_aegaeon.jpg)

 "Aegaeon..."
+He called out.

-"Yes." answered his Blade.
-A silver-dark-blue Blade had tubes wrapped around him, which light-blue fluid seemed to flow continuously in one direction and recycled into nothingness.
-Aegaeon turned around and walked away.
-Door opened and door closed, Aegaeon returned with Mòrag and Brighid.
+"Yes." answered his Blade, a silver-dark-blue Blade had tubes wrapped around him, which light-blue fluid seemed to flow continuously in one direction and recycled into nothingness.
+Aegaeon turned around to open the door, and returned shortly with Mòrag and Brighid.

 Mòrag bowed to the boy, "**I have returned from my assignment**, Your Majesty."

 His eyes lit up seeing his sister returned safely, "Welcome back, Mòrag.
 You too, Brighid."
-Brighid also bowed to him in the Imperial posture, answered,
+Brighid bowed to him with an extremely formal posture, answered,

 "I'm honored."

-"It is good to see you again, Brighid."
+And the Blades exchanged welcome, "It is good to see you again, Brighid."

 "You look well too, Aegaeon."

-The boy, Emperor Niall{{footnote: Recall, during the first Blade awakening in the square in Torigoth, what the soldier called their Emperor?}}, turned back to Mòrag, asked, "So this Aegis... truly was the genuine article."
+The boy, Emperor Niall{{footnote: Recall, during the first Blade awakening in the square in Torigoth, what the soldier called their Emperor?}}, turned back to Mòrag, getting to the point, asked, "So this Aegis... truly was the genuine article."

 "Indeed."